 - Durability of components

-There are an assortment of techniques to ensure high-quality, burr-free finishes on components.
+There is an assortment of techniques to ensure high-quality, burr-free finishes on components.
 Methods for deburring include:

 Manual deburring is the most common method.
 It’s flexible, relatively easy, with low costs.
-However, it is time consuming and should be completed by an experienced craftsmen who can make improvements where needed.
+However, it is time-consuming and should be completed by experienced craftsmen who can make improvements where needed.